ianlean/SHA-3-Implementation/src/README.txt

                 * Same text used for signing
             - Enter the file path with the signature:
             - Verified: Correct Signature or Incorrect Signature

+Before any of the other asymmetric functions can be used you must generate a key pair (obviously).
+So make sure to run A first.